langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 As an alternative to manually coding every element, an utility (called HtmlConverter) is provided that will take a piece of existing HTML and will generate C# code.
 You can design the pages in your favorite web designer, copy the produced HTML and paste into HtmlConverter and you have now the C# code to continue with the development.
 Actually this is how the pages in RealWorldSharp app were produced: the HTML code was copied from the provided templates and the C# code was generated for me.

+Note that not all HTML tags are yet implemented in HtmlSharp library.
+If you encounter one that is missing you can add to your local copy of HtmlSharp, or raise an Issue in GitHub and I will add it.

 ## 2. Adding data

 Data is added to pages using attributes.
 For this, AlpineJS library is used, specifically the attributes coming with it.